-8.2.1.
-The Purchasing Director or his/her designee shall review the matter of protest and issue a written decision.
-A hearing may be conducted at the option of the Purchasing Director or assigned designee.
-Continuation or delay of a purchase order or contract award is at the discretion of the Purchasing Director.
+- 8.2.1.
+The Director or his/her designee shall review the matter of protest and issue a written decision.
+A hearing may be conducted at the option of the Director or assigned designee.
+Continuation or delay of a purchase order or contract award is at the discretion of the Director. - 8.2.2.

-8.2.2.
 The Purchasing Division may refuse to review any protests when the matter involved is the subject of litigation before a court of competent jurisdiction; if the merits have previously been decided by a court of competent jurisdiction; or if it has been decided in a previous protest by the Purchasing Division.
-The provisions of this Subsection do not apply where the court requests, expects, or otherwise expresses interest in the decision of the State.